-Why We Evaluate the Financial Bottom Line in Three Ways
+Why Evaluate Financial Bottom Line in Three Ways?

 Unrestricted surplus (deficit) is the bottom line figure that appears in most financial audits, although we run it here without depreciation.
 Unrestricted revenue includes funds generated through regular operations; it may also contain capital gains or losses and unrestricted activity not related to delivery of regular activities and programs, such as donor-restricted contributions whose restrictions are met in the same fiscal year the gift is made.
 It often presents a more positive view of revenue, and therefore the bottom line, than when considering operating revenue alone.